 How 3D printing can be used by museums and researchers

 3D printing is a new tool accessible to museums and researchers worldwide.
 3D printers can be used in several ways, among which:

 - Replicating a piece of art or historical artifact with 3D printing.
-Having an exact copy of an historical item will allow the museum to give more access to his collection to the public.
+Having an exact copy of a historical item will allow the museum to give more access to his collection to the public.
 For example, allowing students to touch and manipulate 3D printed art pieces or artifacts is a more recreational way of teaching than just showing the object.
 A 3D printed replica, based on a 3D scan of the original object, can also be used and manipulated by archeologists or researchers, without fear of damaging the original piece.

 - Repairing damaged historical artifacts.
-If an ancient piece of art is missing a part for example, 3D printing can be used to repair it by creating a perfectly fitted new part.
-This approach often requires the joint use of 3D scanning and 3D modeling using a 3D design software.
+If an ancient piece of art is missing a part, for example, 3D printing can be used to repair it by creating a perfectly fitted new part.
+This approach often requires the joint use of 3D scanning and 3D modeling using 3D design software.
 Restorative 3D printing is on the rise, as the technology improves and the number of printing materials available grows.

 Restorative 3D printing: using 3D printers to restore or replicate damaged items

 It is sometimes complicated to restore art pieces and it can lead museum curators to remove the damaged pieces from their exhibits.
-3D scanners and 3D printers are increasingly used in the restoration of works of art, including statues for which it is possible to reconstruct missing parts, such as hands (as shown on the picture).
+3D scanners and 3D printers are increasingly used in the restoration of works of art, including statues for which it is possible to reconstruct missing parts, such as hands (as shown in the picture).